marc-thieme/makeframes/README.typ

     syntax: ("Syntax",),
   )
   ```
-  Note that this only affects those defined in the same call to `default-style`.
+  Note that this only affects those defined in the same call to `make-frames`.
 ]

 #syntax[Custom Styling Function][